MauricioEmmanuel/MauricioEmmanuel/README.md

 - 👋 Hi, I’m @MauricioEmmanuel
 - 👀 I’m interested in develop videogames
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Squarenix
 - 📫 How to reach me - send me a message on maumesmerin@gmail.com

 <!---